 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Peytons has been recorded under many different variations, including Peyton, Payton and others.

 Early Notables of the Peytons family (pre 1700)

-(1613-1684), an English politician, Member of Parliament for...
-Another 42 words (3 lines of text) are included under the topic Early Peytons Notables in all our PDF Extended History products and printed products wherever possible.
+, probably a younger...
+Another 154 words (11 lines of text) are included under the topic Early Peytons Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peytons family to Ireland

 Some of the Peytons family moved to Ireland